uttamkn/mangaplace/README.md

-# mangaplace - api
+# mangaplace cli app

 ## ( this project is still under development )

-- desc: this uses comick api's backend and exposes better endpoints.
+- desc: full fledged cli app for all your comic needs

 ## roadmap